Across the Universe (novel series)

-Across the Universe is a trilogy of young adult science fiction novels written by American author Beth Revis.
+Across the Universe is a trilogy of young adult science fiction romance novels written by American author Beth Revis.
 Chronicling the life of Amy Martin aboard a generation ship hundreds of years in the future, Across the Universe, the first novel published in 2011 by Razorbill, received a starred Kirkus review and made the New York Bestseller List for Children's Chapter Books.

 Plot summary

 Hundreds of years in the future, the spaceship Godspeed travels toward a distant, earth-like planet with 100 cryogenically frozen settlers on board.
 Seventeen year old Amy, frozen along with her parents, wakes early and only to find herself in the middle of a strange, regimented society made up of those born on the ship over generations.
 With the help of Elder, the ship's only teenager and future leader, she must solve a murder mystery, and save the ship.
 They must hurry before the murderer kills any more people, and before time runs out of life.